-AREAS OF STUDY REQUIREMENTS CREDITS English Language English 9, 10, 11 and 12 or any AP/IB/postsecondary equivalent option of 4 Arts these courses.
+STUDY REQUIREMENTS English Language English 9, 10, 11 and 12 or any AP/IB/postsecondary equivalent option of Arts these courses.
 Mathematics Algebra 1, Geometry, and Algebra II w/Trig or Algebra II, or their equivalent.
 Additional course(s) to complete the four credits in mathematics must be chosen from the Alabama Course of Study: Mathematics or CTE/AP/IB/postsecondary equivalent courses.
-4 Science Biology and a physical science.
-The third and fourth science credits may be used to meet both the science and CTE course requirement and must be chosen from the Alabama Course of Study: Science or CTE/AP/IB/postsecondary equivalent courses.
-4 Social Studies World History, US History x 2, and Government/Economics or AP/IB/postsecondary equivalent courses.
-4 Physical Education LIFE PE (Personal Fitness) or Reginning Kinesiology Health Education Alabama Course of Study: Health Education 0.5 Career Preparedness Career Preparedness Course (Career and Academic Planning, Computer Applications, Financial Literacy).
+Science Biology and a physical science.
+The third and fourth science credits may World History, US History x 2, and Government/Economics or AP/IB/postsecondary equivalent courses.
+4 Physical Education LIFE PE (Personal Fitness) or Beginning Kinesiology One JROTC credit may be used to meet this requirement.
+1 Health Education Alabama Course of Study: Health Education 0.5 Career Preparedness Course (Career and Academic Planning, Computer Applications, Financial Literacy).
 1 CTE and/or Foreign Language and/or Arts Education Students choosing CTE, Arts Education, and/or Foreign language are encouraged to complete two courses in sequence.
-3 Electives 2.5 TOTAL CREDITS R EQUIRED FOR GRADUATION 24
+3 Electives 2.5 TOTAL CREDITS RI EQUIRED FOR GRADUATION 24

 Averages will be computed on a 4.0 scale: A=4, B=3, C=2, D=1, F=0.
 Advanced Placement courses will be awarded one extra point: A=5, B=4, C=3, D=2.
 Pre AP Classes will be awarded 0.5: A=4.5, B=3.5, C=2.5, and D=1.5.
 If a student falls below a D in an AP or Pre-AP class, the extra point for class rank will not be awarded.
 Grade Point Averages (GPA) equal the number of grade points earned divided by the number of semester classes.
-AP classes will be awarded 8 points (4 points per semester) and Pre-AP classes will be awarded 4 points (2 points per semester).
+AP classes will be awarded 8 points (4 points per semester).
+Pre-AP and Advanced (OMS) classes will be awarded 4 points (2 points per semester).
 Transfer students' weighted courses will follow the criteria approved for AP and Pre-AP classes by the Oneonta Board of Education in 2011-2012.